Data and Solar: A Horse-and-Carriage Marriage

-In any other industry, eight years of service would designate a greenhorn, but in solar it is the term of a veteran in the industry.
+In any other industry, nine years of service would designate a greenhorn, but in solar it is the term of a veteran in the industry.
 My exposure to the world of solar began when shifting from traditional contracting to overseeing solar installations in Ontario’s green energy market in 2009.
 Since then, I have enjoyed serving over 1,000 different installations across both Canada and the United States and am currently a founding partner at Intelligen.energy, a firm supplying local and regional solar integrators with access to solar finance and development funds in the US.

 Those of us who were present at the early days of solar’s rise (2008-2009) spent a lot of time speculating on the value of solar to a utility customer and backing up our speculations with Excel sheets and formulas we hoped were correct.